298: No Such Thing As An Emotional Support Amoeba

 Maybe not.

-One time someone took their miniature cow in the airplane, and apparently once they took five dolphins.
+Um one time someone took their miniature cow in the airplane and apparently once they took five dolphins in the airplane.

 Okay.